choosehappy/HistoBlur/README.md

 If you are working with H&E staining, the pretrained models might work well for you.
 They can be found in the pretrained_model directory.

 ```
-Histoblur detect -f "path/to/images_to_test/*.svs" -o blur_quality_control -m pretrained_model/blur_detection_densenet_best_model_10.0X.pth
+Histoblur detect -f "path/to/images_to_test/*.svs" -o blur_quality_control -m pretrained_model/HE_10X.pth
 ```

 **White area thresholding**

-By default, HistoBlur will report results on patches with white ratio of up to 0.5, meaning that patched with more than half of their pixels being white will be skipped.
+By default, HistoBlur will report results on patches with white ratio of up to 0.5, meaning that patches with more than half of their pixels being white will be skipped.
 Occasionally, white areas can be misinterpreted as blur by the model.
 If you want to have a high accuracy blur detection and exclude patches with white area, you can use a stricter white ratio threshold.
 Note that this might mean that some tissue on edges of white regions might be missed.

 ```
-Histoblur detect -f "path/to/images_to_test/*.svs" -o blur_quality_control -m pretrained_model/blur_detection_densenet_best_model_10.0X.pth -w 0.2
+Histoblur detect -f "path/to/images_to_test/*.svs" -o blur_quality_control -m pretrained_model/HE_10X.pth -w 0.2
 ```

 Here, any patches with a white area above 20% will not be computed upon, yielding a more precise blur annotation but with some edge areas of tissue being potentially missed.